firefoxfoxthrot/developer-web-site/_pages/csr-architecture.md

 1. To allow for the resilient and secure recovery of data.
 1. To place rational limits on what can be stored.
+1. To give users the choice of how to divide their shares and who to trust them with.
 1. To allow recovery from a variety of sources.
 1. To support a variety of methods for recovery.
    * This by default includes recovery from online services.